pwighton/ci-qms/SOP-001--Design_Controls_Procedure.md

 - Data management procedures ensure data quality and integrity
 - Informed consent addresses all required elements per ICH E6(R2) Section 4.8
 - Regulatory and ethics documentation is complete
+- Risk Management Plan addresses all identified critical processes and data
 - Design outputs are internally consistent (protocol, SAP, CRFs align)
 - Documentation is clear, complete, and free from ambiguities
 - All applicable regulatory and ethical requirements are addressed